How to create an awesome USP for your business

 Step 3: Honest appraisal – the fundamentals

-Use the five-sided grid below to create an overview of your most important competitors.
+Use the five-sided grid in the playbook download to create an overview of your most important competitors.

 Give each competitor a score out of 5 for each of the following, and mark their scores on the grid.

 Join up the marks with lines, using a different colour for each competitor.

 Then complete it honestly for your own business.

 Now step back and look at the picture overall, and make a note of your thoughts and observations.